aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Format Number of Chart Data Label

 Using the NumberFormat property of ChartDataLabel,  you can specify the number formatting of a single data label of the chart.
-The below code example shows how to format a number of the data label.
+The below code example demonstrates how to format a number of the data label.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-ChartNumberFormat-ChartNumberFormat.java" >}}